Designing for the IoT as Intelligence Moves to the Edge

 But even with this clear potential there is inertia within the industry; this isn’t reluctance to adopt new technologies but rather a resistance to changing the way we work.
-EBV Elektronik and ON Semiconductor believe this can and must be overcome if we are to realize the true potential of the IoT.
+Avnet Silica and ON Semiconductor believe this can and must be overcome if we are to realize the true potential of the IoT.

 We can no longer afford to work in isolated pockets of excellence; just as every node is part of something bigger, IoT is multi-disciplinary and also involves multiple groups within organizations.
 We are actively developing solutions to make this possible, enabling engineers to be more effective designers.